-Cut-out holiday sugar cookies with crisp edges and soft centers.
-My icing recipe is so simple, making decorating hassle-free!
+Cut-out Christmas sugar cookies with crisp edges and soft centers.
+My icing recipe is so simple, making cookie decorating hassle-free!

 Trust me when I say that this is a sugar cookie recipe you need to try.
 It’s taken me awhile to find that perfectly soft-centered, yet slightly crisp edged recipe.
 A cookie that keeps its cookie cutter shape in the oven, has a nice flat surface, a recipe without any crazy ingredients, and a recipe that is easy and approachable for everyone.

 I posted today’s sugar cookie recipe back in May and have gotten rave reviews.
 Since you may already be familiar with the all-star sugar cookie recipe itself, I’m using today to focus on the icing.
 I’ve slightly changed the icing recipe, making it a little easier to work with.

 Royal icing can be a pain sometimes, but it doesn’t have to be.
 You can create gourmet looking cut-out sugar cookies at home and you don’t have to lose your mind doing it.

 I do not use powdered egg whites or meringue powder in my icing because I never have either in my pantry.
 What I do use is confectioners’ sugar, water, vanilla extract, and a touch of corn syrup.
 The corn syrup makes the icing nice and shiny, while the ratio of confectioners’ sugar to water keeps it thick.
 The icing dries hard and slightly crunchy, so you can easily stack these decorated sugar cookies and travel with them.